On Mixup Regularization: Discussion and experiments

-\Cref{tab:imagenet-ood} details the performance of models trained with Mixup for $\alpha=0.25$ and $\alpha=0.5$, with or without data modification at test time, on out-of-distribution datasets derived from ImageNet, while \Cref{fig:data_transf_mixup-OOD} shows similar results for benchmarks derived from CIFAR-10 and CIFAR-100.
-We see that for most datasets the rescaling improves accuracy and some of the other metrics, but for others and in particular CIFAR-10-C, CIFAR-100-C and ImageNet-C, the rescaling worsen almost all metrics with respect of the standard Mixup.
-We now investigate how the performance of Mixup with or without rescaling differs with respect to the intensity of the noise.
 In details, the CIFAR-10-C and CIFAR-100-C data are 95 different corrupted versions each of the original CIFAR-10, CIFAR-100 test sets: 19 different corruption types, for 5 different growing corruption intensities.
 The results that we reported in \Cref{fig:data_transf_mixup-OOD} are the averages of the performance of these 95 test sets.
 In \Cref{fig:diff-rescaling_mixup} instead, for Mixup and rescaled Mixup, we compute the average of the different metrics (test accuracy, test cross-entropy loss, ECE) over the 19 corruption types for each corruption intensity, and we report the difference in performance between Mixup and rescaled Mixup.
 We can see that as the noise intensity grows the gap between the two methods always grows in favor of standard Mixup, and that only for a few metrics and settings with low noise the rescaled version is better than the standard one.
 This observations encourage future investigations of the effect of Mixup on OOD data\footnote{Codes for reproducing results for ImageNet and various OOD variants are available at \url{https://github.com/google/uncertainty-baselines/tree/master/baselines/imagenet}}.